Open-source software development: Types of open-source projects

 Several types of open-source projects exist.
 First, there is the garden variety of software programs and libraries, which consist of standalone pieces of code.
 Some might even be dependent on other open-source projects.
 These projects serve a specified purpose and fill a definite need.
 Examples of this type of project include the Linux kernel, the Firefox web browser and the LibreOffice office suite of tools.

 Distributions are another type of open-source project.
 Distributions are collections of software that are published from the same source with a common purpose.
 The most prominent example of a "distribution" is an operating system.
 There are many Linux distributions (such as Debian, Fedora Core, Mandriva, Slackware, Ubuntu etc.) which ship the Linux kernel along with many user-land components.
 There are other distributions, like ActivePerl, the Perl programming language for various operating systems, and Cygwin distributions of open-source programs for Microsoft Windows.

 Other open-source projects, like the BSD derivatives, maintain the source code of an entire operating system, the kernel and all of its core components, in one revision control system; developing the entire system together as a single team.
 These operating system development projects closely integrate their tools, more so than in the other distribution-based systems.

 Finally, there is the book or standalone document project.
 These items usually do not ship as part of an open-source software package.
-The Linux Documentation Project hosts many such projects that document various aspects of the Linux operating system.
+Linux Documentation Project hosts many such projects that document various aspects of the Linux operating system.
 There are many other examples of this type of open-source project.